 2. Surround your container with crystals that will charge the water with specific energies

-This step isn’t necessary, per se, but it’s a good way to inject some additional power into your fluid.
+This step isn’t required, per se, but it’s a good way to inject some additional power into your H20.
 If you’re getting drained by energy vampires at work, for example, you might want to pick up some crystals for protection.
-I’m a big fan of black tourmaline (absorbs threatening energy) and fluorite (facilitates openness and clarity).
+I’m a big fan of black tourmaline (which absorbs threatening energy) and fluorite (facilitates openness and clarity).